tektoncd/cli/docs/cmd/tkn_pipeline_list.md

 ### Synopsis

-Lists pipelines in a namespace
+Lists Pipelines in a namespace

 ### Options

 ```
-  -A, --all-namespaces                list pipelines from all namespaces
+  -A, --all-namespaces                list Pipelines from all namespaces
       --allow-missing-template-keys   If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
   -h, --help                          help for list
       --no-headers                    do not print column headers with output (default print column headers with output)